osrf-migration/srcsim-wiki/cloud.md

 ### Troubleshooting

-Here's the srcsim issue tracker that contains a list of know issues:
+Here's the srcsim issue tracker that contains a list of known issues:

 https://bitbucket.org/osrf/srcsim/issues?status=new&status=open